ZionX42/rate-my-prompt/ai/TASKS.md

 - Verification: Run migrations and confirm tables are created
 - Dependencies: 1.1.2

   2.1.2.
-Configure MongoDB collections for prompt storage ✅
+Configure Appwrite collections for prompt storage ✅

-- Verification: Connect to MongoDB and verify collections exist
+- Verification: Connect to Appwrite and verify collections exist
 - Dependencies: 1.1.2

   2.1.3.
 Set up database connection in application ✅